Friendship Style Quiz Result

 You don't seek out friends.
 They steady themselves on you.

 If you scored as The Anchor, you're the friend whose presence calms the room.
 You're not the initiator and you're rarely the one who suggests the trip — but you're who everyone calls when their week is collapsing.
 You probably have a smaller social circle than your friends realize, partly because the friendships you have are unusually substantive.
 People rely on you, often more than they admit, and certainly more than they thank you for.
-This page is for you — including the part where being depended on is its own quiet weight.
+The Anchor is rarely the loudest person at the table, but a careful observer can see how the rhythm of a group shifts when you sit down — voices drop, shoulders relax, people start saying truer things.
+That settling comes from a specific combination of patience, low reactivity, and a willingness to stay in the room when something gets hard.
+Friends sometimes share things with you they haven't said to anyone else, and they don't always need advice — they need the conversation to feel survivable, and your presence makes it so.
+Anchors hold a great deal, and almost no one tells you what to do with what you hold.
+This page is for you, including the part where being depended on is its own quiet weight, and the part where you, too, are allowed to need someone.

 Strengths of The Anchor

 - Long memory and patience.
-You'll hold someone's hard year for them without needing it to wrap up neatly.
+You'll hold someone's hard year without needing it to wrap up neatly.
+You remember the names of their siblings and the date of the surgery, and that continuity makes friendships feel like a place.

-- Low-drama, low-volatility presence.
+- Low-drama presence.
 Anchor friendships are some of the most psychologically safe in adult life.
+People bring their unfinished thoughts and ugly feelings to you because they know nothing will be weaponized later.

-- Deep, often quiet loyalty.
-You don't say much about it; you just keep showing up.
+- Deep, quiet loyalty.
+You don't say much about it; you keep showing up.
+Anchors prove friendship through duration, not declaration, and people learn to read that language.

-- Often the unspoken center of a friend group — the person everyone else orbits without quite realizing it.
+- Often the unspoken center of a friend group — the person everyone orbits without realizing it.
+If you stepped out for six months, the group would notice something was off before they could name what.

 Blind spots

 - Invisible labor.
-Anchors do enormous emotional work that often goes unnamed.
-Friends may genuinely not see how much you're holding.
+Anchors do enormous emotional work that goes unnamed.
+Friends may not see how much you're holding — not because they're careless, but because your steadiness hides the effort.

 - Reluctance to initiate.
-Because you're naturally a stabilizer, you can wait for others to start friendships — and miss the ones that needed you to take the first step.
+Because you're naturally a stabilizer, you can wait for others to start friendships — and miss the ones that needed you to start them.

 - Carrying your own hard things alone.
-Anchors often don't have someone playing that role for them, especially when their friends are themselves leaning on the Anchor.
+Anchors often don't have someone playing that role for them.
+The result is asymmetry: you know the inside of everyone else's hardest year, and no one knows the inside of yours.

 - Old roles persisting too long.
-If you've been the family or friend-group's stabilizer for years, you can stay in that role even when it has stopped being good for you.
+If you've been the family or friend-group stabilizer for years, you can stay in that role even when it has stopped being good for you.
+A role that once protected you can become a cage.

 - Risk of being taken for granted.
-Quiet reliability is so steady that people stop noticing it — until it's gone.
+Quiet reliability is so steady people stop noticing it — until it's gone.
+The trait that makes you load-bearing can make you invisible.

 Who you pair well with

 - The Connector — Connectors widen the Anchor's social world; Anchors give Connectors a place to actually rest.
-The pairing is more common than people realize.
+The pairing is more common than people realize, and tends to be lopsided in healthy ways.
+The trick is making sure the friendship has its own rhythm, not just shared crowds.

 Five small practices for The Anchor

 - Initiate one friendship move.
 Pick someone you'd like to be closer to and make the first move — an invitation, a check-in, a vulnerable share.
-Anchors who wait to be invited can wait a long time.
+Anchors who wait can wait a long time.

 - Audit the give/take in your closest friendships.
 Are there one or two that have been mostly you holding the other person?
-Decide whether that's okay or whether something needs to shift.
+Decide if that's okay, seasonal, or needs to shift.

 - Let someone help.
 The next time a friend offers, accept.
 Don't redirect with 'I'm fine.'
-Anchors often genuinely don't know what it feels like to receive friend-care; the muscle has to be rebuilt deliberately.
+The muscle has to be rebuilt one accepted offer at a time.

 - Find one place where you don't have to be the stable one.
-A hobby, a class, a creative practice, a group where you're new — somewhere being the Anchor isn't the role.
-Anchors need at least one container in their life where they're not holding anyone.
+A hobby, a class — somewhere being the Anchor isn't your role.

 A story from Sukie